Metro Film Festival puts your FAN FILM on the BIG SCREEN

 We stream Hollywood content on connected TV via our Movies Plus branded TV-Apps on FireTV and Roku.
 See MoviesPlusTV.com for links.

-We’d like to announce the release of our Android TV app on GooglePlay, here’s the link. https://play.google.com/store/apps/details?id=quickcast.tv.movies_plus
+We’d like to announce the release of our GoogleTV/Android TV app on GooglePlay, here’s the link. https://play.google.com/store/apps/details?id=quickcast.tv.movies_plus

-We also have a connection with an Over-the-Air broadcaster, but we don’t use it very often.
-It’s worth a brief mention because if you have produced a “commercial” film or TV project then you could possibly sell it to our broadcast partners.
-That’s something that we can do for you, and it’s not really our main thrust — that is to say, we’re not a sales agent specifically.
-We are connected to Apple Pie Films, LLC – a company that produces all sorts of apps, and APF acts as a “pre-distributor.”
+We have a commercial unit called Apple Pie Films, LLC – a company that produces all sorts of apps, and APF acts as a “pre-distributor.”
 In other words, if you stream your content on a APF Roku or FireTV channel, and your content gets a large amount of viewers, then APF can present your “commercial” product to other people, like broadcast partners.
-(OTA syndication is something we do on a case by case basis, talk to Dean on FB or at the monthly Royal Starr “Michigan Community Filmmaker” film mixer’s in Hazel Park, Michigan.
+Talk to Dean on FB or at the monthly Royal Starr “Michigan Community Filmmaker” film mixer’s in Hazel Park, Michigan.

 Older Blog material is below…